connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 graph LR
 1960 --> Present
 ```
 Nigeria struggled to implement parliamentary systems and established a military dictatorship in 1966.
-Traditions established in this era
+Traditions established in this era include:

+ - **Parliamentary system replaced by a presidential system** --- From 1960 to 1979

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzE0MDYwNzYsMjEwNTMxMDQ4OCwtMT
-UyMzg4NTc0MSwxNTk2NzIwNTE3LC0yMjYyMjIwODddfQ==
+eyJoaXN0b3J5IjpbMTA0NzA4NTA2NCwyMTA1MzEwNDg4LC0xNT
+IzODg1NzQxLDE1OTY3MjA1MTcsLTIyNjIyMjA4N119
 -->